 In addition to the benefits, features and price of the policy being applied for, there are some key things to look out for when comparing quotes on life insurance policies.

 - Benefit amount.
-What is the maximum amount of coverage that can be taken out on the policy?
+What’s the maximum amount of coverage you can get?
+And how much do you need?

 - Cost.
 Does the policy value match the amount you’re paying?
 Are there expensive extras that you don’t need?
-Also check to see if you have level or rising premiums.
+Are the premiums level or rising?

 - Maximum entry age.
-What is the cut-off age for applying?
+What’s the cut-off age for applying?

-Of course these are just a few parts of the policy to review when comparing quotes.
-To get the best life insurance package, compare different policies and learn about any exclusions that may apply.
+To get the best life insurance package, compare different life insurance policies and learn about any exclusions that may apply.